 Voice search is going to change the nature of marketing, for sure.
 Brands need to get ahead of the game and start building up a picture of what their target audiences will be doing when voice technology surrounds them and which platforms they’ll be using.
 It’s going to be some time before there are enough studies and data on voice search to rely on third-party sources and by that time you’ll be at a major disadvantage.
 So start building your own data sets now and keep an eye on what the tech giants are up to – because your voice optimised content will need to be discoverable to their constantly evolving platforms.

-Start preparing now!
+Start preparing for voice search technology now!

 Companies that start thinking about voice search now will be the ones that prevail.
 Talk to us today about how you can start preparing – our own platform Apollo uses voice technology so we’ve lots of expertise in-house.
 Call 023 9283 0281 or submit your details here and we’ll call you.